 A Parent's Guide to Kids' Vaccines

-• Common side effects: Pain, redness and swelling at the injection site, irritability, joint pain, headache, fever, fatigue, loss of appetite and diarrhea.
+• Common side effects: Pain, redness and swelling at the injection site, low grade fever, and muscle aches, headache, fatigue and general feeling of being unwell.

 • Tell your health care provider beforehand if: The individual is moderately or severely ill, has a bleeding disorder or is on anticoagulant therapy, or has ever had an allergic reaction to eggs, latex, or to a previous dose or another component of the flu vaccine, or had Guillain-Barre Syndrome (GBS) within six weeks of receipt of a prior influenza vaccine.